mherman-fi/cool-projects/README.md

 ## Dataset

-It was decided an on-demand site for the dataset project was not necessary given its limited scope.
+An on-demand site for dataset project is not available.
 But it's still pretty cool.
 Feel free to look around.

-See the individual project readme for further information.
+See the individual project readmes for further information.